fbpx

 Hill Center at the Old Naval Hospital (Art & Soccer Camp)

 Located in the heart of Capitol Hill, Hill Center gives us everything we need for a great camp experience.
 Campers have access to dedicated art rooms for creative projects, bathrooms, and a secure facility.
 Soccer classes are held at nearby Chisholm Field.
-Our Art & Soccer Spring Break Camp celebrates the 2026 FIFA World Cup with a different country each day.
-Kids create art inspired by each nation – from painting American landmarks for Team USA to designing colorful parrots for Argentina – while playing soccer and learning about different playing styles and cultures.
+Our camp takes kids on an adventure Around the World with a different country each day.
+Kids create art inspired by landmarks and nature from each destination – from building paper Taj Mahal stadiums in India to painting Arctic whales in Iceland – while playing soccer and exploring different cultures.

 Camp Details: